-This filter helps define which local sources are advertised and to what group they send toward a peer.
-This filter specifies a source address and mask, or group address and mask.
-If not configured, no pairs are filtered and no pairs are advertised to a peer.
+This filter helps define which sources are advertised to members of the MSDP peer group.
+This filter specifies an RP address and mask.
+If not configured, no pairs are filtered and all pairs are advertised to members of the MSDP peer group.

-Use the set form of this command to configure a filter for outgoing SA messages sent by peers that belong to a peer group.
+Use the set form of this command to configure a filter for outgoing SA messages sent to peers that belong to a peer group.

-Use the delete form of this command to delete a filter for outgoing SA messages sent by peers that belong to a peer group.
+Use the delete form of this command to delete a filter for outgoing SA messages sent to peers that belong to a peer group.

-Use the show form of this command to display the filters for outgoing SA messages sent by peers that belong to a peer group.
+Use the show form of this command to display the filters for outgoing SA messages sent to peers that belong to a peer group.

-protocols msdp peer-group <group-name> holdtime <holdtime-interval> delete protocols msdp peer-group group-name holdtime [holdtime-interval]
+protocols msdp peer-group <group-name> holdtime <holdtime-interval> set protocols msdp peer-group group-name holdtime holdtime-interval delete protocols msdp peer-group group-name holdtime [holdtime-interval] show protocols msdp peer-group group-name holdtime holdtime-interval